 The Absurd Notion that MAIF Is Too Cheap

 My response to IAICO is, so what?
 Why can’t IAICO compete with this state-owned company on a level playing field without having to run to Ralph Tyler to complain that MAIF’s prices are too low?
 The average MAIF policy now costs $2,400.
 It is not like they are giving insurance away.
 Either IAICO is not running their business very well, or – and this is the more likely explanation – it does not want any competition to interfere with its gouging of Maryland drivers with shady driving records or credit scores, often the people that most need the lower rates that come with competition.

 While I’m spending this $170 million surplus, here’s a quick plug for the enemy.
-One of the big problems we have with this company is that they offer their small insurance policies too late in many cases to protect their insureds under Maryland’s pay-to-play statute.
+One of the big problems we have with this company is that they offer their small insurance policies too late most times to protect their insureds under Maryland’s pay-to-play statute.

 Maybe if these lawyers were paid a little more, they might have the time to figure out from the beginning whether it is an excess case where the policy should be tendered.
 It couldn’t hurt.
-Even more importantly, it could spend the resources to figure out which cases are policy cases from the beginning.
-This is an investment that would actually save a ton in lawyers’ fees.
+It could spend the resources to figure out which cases are policy cases from the beginning.
+This is an investment that would save a ton in lawyers’ fees.

 The big update in 2019 is that MAIF changed its name to Maryland Auto Insurance.
 Yes, some creative genius came up with that fancy name.
 They said this was a simpler name.
 My theory is that the name MAIF was so besmirched they wanted to get rid of it.
 This makes sense.
 But I think the true brilliance is actually the new name.
 It is hard to taint “Maryland Auto Insurance” because it means it evokes the plain meaning of those words.
 Cynical but smart marketing, I guess.